 Minneapolis pop genius Ed Ackerson (R.I.P.) co-produced Blood on the Slacks, a lightweight but enjoyable eight-song set that sounds more like a unified band effort than anything in the prior Smogverse — despite increased diversity in its assembly of writers and players.
 (Significantly, Tweedy is not in attendance this time.)
 In addition to a handsome straight cover of David Bowie’s “Starman,” the programme includes J. Mascis’s “Tarpit” and a Pirner-Johnson co-write (the brief samba-leaning instrumental “Magician”) alongside contributions from Murphy, Johnson, Louris and Perlman.
 The record uses three drummers: Peter Anderson (the Ocean Blue, Honeydogs), Linda Pitmon (Steve Wynn’s band, the Baseball Project, Filthy Friends and countless one-offs) and Perlman, while “Can’t Even Tie Your Own Shoes” adds a horn section.

 With Ackerson back as co-producer, Another Fine Day is an absolutely wonderful rock record packed with great tunes and enthusiastic, energetic performances —the rollicking product of a resourceful band bursting with good ideas.
 Johnson is a potent force on the album, kicking things off with the odd but effective “You Make It Easy,” following it one track later with the winsome yacht rock of “5-22-02,” which could easily be mistaken for the Traveling Wilburys.
 In fact, Johnson co-wrote half of the album’s songs, including the wacky “Frying Pan Eyes,” the psychedelically weird “Beautiful Mind,” the blithely McCartneyesque piano pop of “I Can” and the album’s standout, “Corvette” (“don’t it blow your mind — the dream is never over”), a speeding group composition with joint vocals by Murphy and Louris, wah-wah rhythm guitar and skedaddle drumming by Pitmon .
 Murphy is also responsible for the raging “Hurricane,” the most exciting song he’s delivered since Soul Asylum.
 For welcome contrast, Tweedy and Louris combine handsomely on “Long Time Ago,” a lovely ode to childhood, while Perlman (the album’s bassist) brings the sweet love in “Cure for This.”
-Somehow, a cover of Dave Davies’ “Strangers,” sung by Tweedy and Louris, slots right in like the missing piece of a jigsaw.
+Somehow, a cover of a Dave Davies Kinks song, “Strangers,” sung by Tweedy and Louris, slots right in like the missing piece of a jigsaw.

 The Stay Golden compilation contains eight songs each from Mainstream and Weird Tales plus a bonus cover of Tweedy singing Brian Wilson’s “Love and Mercy” and an early version of Weird Tales‘ “Until You Came Along .”